JohnnyOak85/sword_api/readme.md

 ## Main API

 Built using TypeScript and Hapi.
-Manually tested all I could, seems to be working as intended when I used hardcoded mock data.
+Manually tested all I could, seems to be working as intended.

 ## Database

-Tried to get a MySQL database online but couldn't, so I couldn't test it with actual data.
+Tried to get a MySQL database online but couldn't.
 I'm more comfortable with CouchDB.

 ## Tests